-- speak, read, and comprehend the English language; - communicate effectively; - utilize intellectual abilities, exercise good judgment and complete tasks within required time limits; - show integrity, concern and respect for others, interpersonal skills, interest and motivation; - be 17 years of age or older; - have a minimum of either a U.S. High School Diploma from an accredited school, or its evaluated foreign equivalent, or passed any of the following equivalents: General Educational Development Certificate (GED), High School Equivalency Test (HiSET) and the Test Assessing Secondary Completion (TASC) - pass the Entrance Examination and Personal Interview requirement.
+- speak, read, and comprehend the English language; - communicate effectively; - utilize intellectual abilities, exercise good judgment and complete tasks within required time limits; - show integrity, concern and respect for others, interpersonal skills, interest and motivation; - be 17 years of age or older (a parent, legal guardian, or spouse of legal age must co-sign the Enrollment Agreement for applicants under 18); - have a minimum of either a U.S. High School Diploma from an accredited school, or its evaluated foreign equivalent; or have passed any of the following equivalents: General Educational Development Certificate (GED), High School Equivalency Test (HiSET) and the Test Assessing Secondary Completion (TASC); - pass the Entrance Examination and Personal Interview requirement.